wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         ```
         kubectl logs  <container_id> --follow --namespace development
         ```
-    1. On a new terminal window get the name of the staging services, and copy the name.
+    1. On a new terminal window, get the name of the staging services, and copy the name.
         ```
         kubectl get pods --namespace staging
         ```